 These days, just sending out wedding invitations isn’t enough to satiate your wedding guests.
 Chances are, your friends and family are expecting to receive news and updates about your wedding on a regular basis, so building a wedding website is practically a necessity.
 There are a lot of things that can be achieved by building a wedding website including offering updates, scheduling events, and even allowing your guests to RSVP digitally.
+Or, perhaps you just want to maintain a wedding blog.
 However, since most people aren’t web designers, the concept of building your wedding website may seem a little daunting.
 Fortunately, it isn’t as difficult as you think if you know where to look for guidance.

 Self-Hosted Wedding Websites